hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-volume-snapshots-on-a-kubernetes-cluster-in-hpe-greenlake-for-private-cloud-enterprise.md

-Typing the following command to populate a sample *employees* data to the MySQL database:
+Type the following command to populate a sample *employees* data to the MySQL database: